MLegkovskis/tiny-llm-cicd/README.md

 ## Overview

-This project showcases how to:
+The project showcases how to:

 - **Generate** a tiny GPT-2–style model **on the fly** inside the Docker image (no local `model/` folder!).
 - Serve a **simple chat interface** with random nonsense text.